Bruno Iglesias

-Bruno Iglesias Lois (born 1 May 2003) is a Spanish footballer who plays as a midfielder for Spanish club Real Madrid Castilla.
+Bruno Iglesias Lois (born 1 May 2003) is a Spanish footballer who plays as a midfielder for Primera Federación club Real Madrid Castilla.

 Club career

 Early career

 Born in Salamanca, Spain, Iglesias played for local side Santa Marta between 2008 and 2015.

 Real Madrid

 After interest from Spanish sides Barcelona and Atlético Madrid, as well as English side Manchester City, Iglesias joined Real Madrid in 2015.
 He progressed through the youth ranks at Los Blancos, and has occasionally trained with the first team since 2019.

-In October 2020, he was named among the 60 best young talents in the world by English newspaper The Guardian, and is considered one of the top youth prospects in the Real Madrid academy.
+In October 2020, Iglesias was named among the 60 best young talents in the world by English newspaper The Guardian, and is considered one of the top youth prospects in the Real Madrid academy.

-In 2021, he signed a two-year contract extension.
+In 2021, Iglesias signed a two-year contract extension.

-In 2022, he was promoted to reserves team in Primera Federación, but in January 2023, having struggled with Castilla, he was demoted to second reserves team Real Madrid, RSC Internacional in Tercera Federación.
+In 2022, Iglesias was promoted to reserves team in Primera Federación, but in January 2023, Iglesias was demoted to Real Madrid's unofficial farm team, RSC Internacional in fifth division.

+On 21 July 2023, Iglesias moved to Primera Federación side Celta Fortuna on loan for the season.

+Upon returning in July 2024, Iglesias was assigned to Real Madrid's second reserve team, Real Madrid C, in Segunda Federación for the season.

+In 2025, Iglesias was promoted again with Real Madrid Castilla for the season, since his last appearance in 2022.